eugeneloza/castle-editor-tutorial/README.md

 Now let's add this unit to `GameInitialize` `uses` section and call `LoadFont;` before creating `StateMainMenu`.

 The last step remaining is to assign this font to our buttons.
-To do this, add `GameFont` to the `uses` section and in the `Start` procedure write:
+To do this, add `GameFont` to the `uses` section of `GameStateMainMenu` and in the `Start` procedure write:

 ```Pascal
 StartGameButton.CustomFont := ButtonFont;